open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Because of these differences, synchronous and asynchronous instruments are given separate treatment.
-When configuring the preferred aggregation temporality, the implementation MUST provide at least the following named preferences:
+When configuring the preferred aggregation temporality for a `MetricReaderExporter`, the implementation MUST provide a mechanism that supports configuring the exporter's preferred temporality on the basis of instrument kind for the five instruments `Counter`, `Asynchronous Counter`, `UpDownCounter`, `Asynchronous UpDownCounter`, and `Histogram`.

+A configured `MetricReader` instance MUST expose data in the preferred aggregation temporality for points deriving from the five instruments that define aggregation temporality.

+Two well-known preferences are named, offering a simple way to express exporter preferences through environment variables and in configuration files.
+The following named preferences SHOULD be
+supported:

-- "Cumulative": All data points that define the concept are exported with Cumulative aggregation temporality (i.e., all data point kinds except for `Gauge`).
-This implies maintaining long-term Cumulative state for metric streams deriving from synchronous instruments.
+- **AllCumulative**: All data points with aggregation temporality are exported using Cumulative aggregation temporality.
-- "Stateless": Data points having aggregation temporality deriving from synchonous instruments are exported with Delta aggregation temporality (e.g., Delta `Sum` and Delta `Histogram` points), while data points having aggregation temporality deriving from asynchronous instruments are exported with Cumulative aggregation temporality.
+- **DeltaPreferred**: Data points from `Counter`, `Asynchronous Counter`, and `Histogram` instruments use Delta aggregation temporality, whereas whereas data points from `UpDownCounter` and `Asynchronous UpDownCounter` are exported with Cumualtive aggregation temporality.
-  This preference is so named because it avoids long-term Cumulative state in the metrics SDK.

-If the preferred temporality is explicitly specified then the SDK SHOULD respect that, otherwise use Cumulative.
+If the preferred temporality is not explicitly specified, the SDK SHOULD use the AllCumulative aggregation temporality preference.

-A configured `MetricReader` instance MUST support reading the preferred aggregation temporality for synchronous instruments.

-An optional aggregation temporality preference "Delta" MAY be supported by implementations, making it possible for users to convert data points from asynchronous `UpDownCounter` and `Counter` instruments into Delta aggregation temporality inside their SDK.

-SDK support for converting Cumulative to Delta aggregation is optional because it is not considered widely useful; in metrics data formats that emphasize Delta aggregation temporality such as StatsD, it is conventional to convert cumulative values into `Gauge` data points, for example, and this is not typically encountered for `Histogram` measurements.

-Users that wish to convert Cumulative into Delta aggregation temporality may consider using an [OpenTelemetry Collector metrics processor meant for this purpose](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/cumulativetodeltaprocessor).

-Refer to the [supplementary
+Refer to the [data model section on Stream Manipulations](datamodel.md#stream-manipulations) for more detail on changing aggregation temporality.
-guidelines](./supplementary-guidelines.md#aggregation-temporality),
-which have more context and suggestions.

 ### MetricReader operations